108anup/frcc/README.md

     ```

 3. Check if parallel experiments run fine.
 Same as previous but executes up to
-   20 runs in parallel by default.
-Edit `sweep.py` to change the number of
+   N_PROCESSES=10 (in `experiments/cc_bench/sweep.py`) runs in parallel by
+default.
+Edit `sweep.py` to change the number of parallel runs based on the
-parallel runs based on the number of physical cores.
-For reference, we set 20
+number of physical cores.
+For reference, we set 10 cores here when our machine
-cores here when our machine has 32 physical cores to ensure limited contention.
+has 16 physical cores to ensure limited contention.

     ```bash
     python sweep.py -t debug_all -o ../data/logs/frcc-nsdi26/ -p